guofei9987/scikit-opt/README.md

 pip install scikit-opt
 ```

-# notation
+# News:

 **UDF** (user defined function) will be available in the next release! (version 0.2)

-For example, you want to define a new type of `selection` function.
+For example, you just worked out a new type of `selection` function.
-Your `selection` function is like this:
+Now, your `selection` function is like this:
 ```python
 def selection_elite(self, FitV):
     '''